-We have seen eachother briefly during the soaking wet Climate March in Amsterdam last March.
-She walked as an activists, and screamed with slogan such as “Let’s get rid of CO2!”.
+I saw Willa briefly during the soaking wet Climate March in Amsterdam last March (2019).
+She walked as an activists, and screamed with slogans like “Let’s get rid of CO2!”.
 This is not a marketing thing that you often see.
 Or greenwashing.
 This is real.
 This is genuine.
 Willa is a fighter.
 She speaks about diversity, feminism and has a sustainable mindset.
 This woman dares to stand up for those who can’t, fights climate change, is a mother of beautiful son Eloah and oh she also runs her own company W. Green Agency; A sustainable Branding & Communication Agency.
 Who is this power woman?
 I want to know more about her and decide to meet her.
-This is not that easy because she is very busy, as you understand…
+This is not that easy because she is very busy, as you can understand…

 On the morning of our appointment, she is already enjoying the sun at Coffee Bru in Amsterdam East with a latte.
 Fabulous as always.
 I quickly sit down, order a nice fresh juice and fire the first question directly at her.

-Sustainability & Fashion, how did this ever start?
+Sustainability & Fashion, how did this even start?

 “Sustainability has always been present.
 From the age of nine I was a vegetarian and activist.
 The real problems started when I went to high school.
 I just didn’t fit in, the system I didn’t understand.
 I had ADHD and a high IQ, but school did not succeed.